PTSD: National Center for PTSD

 PTSD and Problems with Alcohol Use

 PTSD and alcohol use problems are related.
 People with PTSD are more likely to have drinking problems.
 Also, people with drinking problems often have PTSD.
-Having PTSD and alcohol use problems at the same time can make the symptoms of each worse.
+Learn how having PTSD and alcohol use problems at the same time can make your symptoms of both, worse.
 Treatment can help you work on both problems at the same time.

 Studies show that the relationship between PTSD and alcohol use problems can start with either issue.
 For example, people with PTSD have more problems with alcohol both before and after they develop PTSD.
 Having PTSD increases the risk that you will develop a drinking problem.
 Also, drinking problems put people at risk for traumatic events that could lead to PTSD.